 Use an insulated bulk fermentation container (or not)

 Related to the point above, using a bulk container with thick walls (like a ceramic bowl) can help keep the dough warm if your ambient temperature is cool.

-However, it may also be beneficial to have a thermodynamically neutral container; it has reduced insulation.
+However, having a thermodynamically neutral container may also be beneficial; it has reduced insulation.
 In this case, a container that doesn't buffer temperature can be helpful if you keep your dough in a dough proofer or spot in your kitchen that's close to your desired dough temperature.

 Recommended reading: How to use the Brød and Taylor Dough Proofer

 Keep the bread dough warm for vigorous fermentation activity

 Use a small dough proofer, your oven with the light turned on, or the microwave to keep your bread dough warm and insulated during bulk fermentation.